CiscoSE/Catalyst-Telemetry/README.md

 ## Welcome to DNA Center Telemetry Dashboard

-This small code allows you to quickly create a Grafana Dashboard that is fed from 2 DNA Centers that Cisco has:
+This small piece of code allows you to quickly create a Grafana Dashboard that is fed from 2 DNA Centers that Cisco has:
 - Sandbox: https://sandboxdnac.cisco.com
 - Live: https://live.cisco.com